Find the Best Motorhome Holidays in Europe

 Documentation You Need for a Campervan Road Trip in Europe

-- You must have at least six months remaining on your passport to travel in Europe.
+- You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Europe.
 Your passport is valid for travel until expiry in the Republic of Ireland.
 If you’re a Brit, you can no longer use the EU/EEA passport lanes.

 - You may be asked at the border or airport to provide evidence of a return or onward ticket and to prove you have enough money for your stay.
 If you can’t provide such evidence, border control are within their rights to refuse you entry to the country.

-- If you’re travelling from the UK to Europe by campervan (whether your own or hired), you will require a green card to prove you have motorhome insurance cover when travelling in Europe.
-The insurer or motorhome hire company should issue this, there may be an extra fee.
+- Update August 2021 – if you’re travelling from the UK to Europe by campervan (whether your own or hired), you no longer require a green card to prove you have motorhome insurance cover when travelling in Europe.

 - Non-EU citizens will require an International Drivers Permit to hire a vehicle in the UK and Europe.
 UK citizens who have a driving licence do not require an IDP for Europe unless the licence held is paper only, or was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.